istio-ecosystem/sail-operator/enhancements/SEP3-ambient-mode.md

 In the `spec.values` field, users can specify helm chart values for the ztunnel component.
 These APIs are mapped from upstream Istio `manifests/charts/ztunnel/values.yaml` file.
 Users can also specify global values in the `spec.values.global` field.
 These APIs are the same as the IstioCNI global values APIs.

-#### IstioZtunnel Status
+#### ZTunnel Status

-The `status.state` field gives a quick hint as to whether a ztunnel DaemonSet has been reconcile ("Healthy") or if there are any problems with it.
+The `status.state` field gives a quick hint as to whether a ztunnel DaemonSet has been reconciled ("Healthy") or if there are any problems with it.

 ### Architecture

-To provide a developer preview of Istio Ambient mode using Sail Operator, we will need to design and implement new Sail Operator APIs, CRD and controller(s) for installing Istio Ambient mode profile and helm charts.
-This involves the following component helm charts and values:
+To provide support for Istio Ambient mode using Sail Operator, we will need to design and implement new Sail Operator APIs, CRD and controller(s) for installing Ambient profile.
+This involves the following changes:

 * Istio ztunnel helm charts
 * Istio CNI helm values, ClusterRole, ClusterRoleBinding, ConfigMap and DaemonSet updates
 * Set Istio discovery Pilot environment variable `PILOT_ENABLE_AMBIENT: "true"`
 * Set Istio `meshConfig.defaultConfig.proxyMetadata.ISTIO_META_ENABLE_HBONE: "true"`

-Therefore, we'll start from introducing a new Sail Operator CRD called `IstioZtunnel` and mapping ztunnel helm chart values to the CRD APIs.
+Therefore, we'll start from introducing a new Sail Operator CRD called `IstioZtunnel` and map ztunnel helm chart values to the CRD APIs.

 ### Performance Impact